Here's some description about African American History at NC State.

-The Minority Affairs Committee was charged to represent the concerns of African-American, Native American, women, the disabled, and the gay and lesbian community on campus.
+Student Senate charged the Minority Affairs Committee to represent the concerns of African-Americans, Native Americans, women, the disabled, and the gay and lesbian community on campus.

 Student Government organized a march to protest NC States financial involvement in South Africa.
 The anti-apartheid march began outside the African American Cultural Center (West Dunn) and ended at the Memorial Tower.
 Approximately 75 students participated in the march.

 Howell was the first African-American to serve as Student Body President.
 He was a political science major.
 After graduation, he eventually became the university's primary liaison with state and local governments.
 In 2016 he became the senior vice president for external affairs of the UNC System.

 In fall 1988, NC State implemented an African-American Studies minor, the first of its kind at the university.
 The interdisciplinary minor required students to take courses in both history and English literature.

 Black student leaders gathered at the Student Center to discuss campus issues.
 The low graduation rate for black students, the lack of African American faculty members and athletic administrators, and the discriminatory discipline practices within the athletics department were problems cited by black leaders during this meeting.